tmat/roslyn/docs/contributing/Developing a Language Feature.md

 Adding a new feature to C# or VB is a very serious undertaking that often takes several iterations to complete for even the (seemingly) simplest of features.
 This is due to both the inherent complexity of changing languages and the need to consider the effects of new features in all layers of the Roslyn codebase: IDE, debugging, scripting, etc. As such, language work occurs in a separate branch until the feature reaches a point when we are ready to merge it into the main compiler.

-This page discusses the process by which langauge featuere *implementations* are considered, prototyped, and fully accepted into the language.
+This page discusses the process by which langauge feature *implementations* are considered, prototyped, and fully accepted into the language.
 This process is intended to be used by the compiler team and community.

 ## Process